formfcw/directus-extension-flexible-editor/README.md

     - **Relation Block** … A block, you can insert in Flexible Editor, that references an item of a collection you can compose yourself.
         > Use Cases: gallery, video, related content, complex content structure, …
-    - **Relation Inline Block** … Same as “Relation Block”, but appears inside text.
+    - **Relation Inline Block** … Same as "Relation Block", but appears inside text.
         > Use Cases: link to referenced item using item data for link text, inline image/icon, placeholders/variables for templates (e.g. email), …
     - **Relation Mark** … A mark, you can apply to selected text, that references an item of a collection you can compose yourself.
         > Use Cases: classic link (compose your own), link to referenced item, button that opens a modal/overlay/video, …